dagrimb/myfavfilmz-Angular-client/README.md

   * Webpack: the build environment that Angular comes with.

 SETTING UP THE DEVELOPMENT ENVIRONMENT: What you will need
+* A computer with a web browser
+* Wifi or a LAN connection
+* A terminal (MacOS) or Command Line Interface (CLI, for PC users).
+* Code Editor (if you are to engage and experiment with the code on your own)

-DEPENDENCIES/LIBRARIES NEEDED (Note: This is not an exhaustive list of dependencies.
-Please refer to the **package.lock.json"** for a detailed list of dependencies in order to re-build the app)
+DEPENDENCIES/LIBRARIES NEEDED (Please refer to the **package.lock.json"** for a detailed list of dependencies in order to re-build the app)

 WHAT YOUR **package.json** SHOULD LOOK LIKE